-Function Description/Action Criart Setup Parameters Use the [PlusiMinus] soft keys to select the Information you want displayed on the GPS screen Time Setup Parameters Select correct time zone and clock mode for either 12-hour or 24-hour time formats.
-You can also enable DST (Daylight Savings Time) by using the [Plus/Minus] soft keys to select the box.
+Function Description/Action Chart Setup Parameters Use the [Plus/Minus] soft keys to select the information you want displayed on the GPS screen.
+Time Setup Parameters Select correct time zone and clock mode for either 12-hour or 24-hour time formats.
+You can also enable DST (Daylight Saving Time) by using the [Plus/Minus] soft keys to select the box.

-Track Manager
+rack Manager

-On the GPS Utilities screen, touch [Track Manager] to access the Track Manager screen.
-Multiple tracks for displaying on the GPS map can be set up.
-The Track Manager allows you to select tracks to 'show' on the map or 'hide' a map you are not currently using.
-You may [Delete] one track or [Delete All] tracks at once.
+n the GPS Utilities screen, touch [Track Manager] to access the Track Manager screen. ultiple tracks for displaying on the GPS map can be set up.
+The Track Manager allows you to elect tracks to show on the map or hide a map you are not currently using.
+You may [Delete] ne track or [Delete All] tracks at once.